cbcrg/tcoffee/docs/tcoffee_manual.rst

 This means the library is now computed using the Blosum62mt with lalign, rather than the Blosum50mt.
 The good news is that when using this matrix, the score of our alignment increases from 48(default) to 50.
 We may assume this new alignment is more accurate than the previous one.

-.. warning:: WARNING: It only makes sense to compare the consistency score of alternative alignments when these alignments have been computed using the same methods (lalign_id_pair and slow_pair for instance).
+.. warning:: It only makes sense to compare the consistency score of alternative alignments when these alignments have been computed using the same methods (lalign_id_pair and slow_pair for instance).

 Can You Guess The Optimal Parameters?
 -------------------------------------